Weetabix: Organic

 Organic versions of Weetabix are sold in various countries.

 Weetabix Chocolate

 Weetabix launched a chocolate-powder infused version of the original Weetabix in the UK in July 2010 in a 24 pack size.

 Weetabix Chocolate Spoonsize

 A smaller-sized Weetabix biscuit with cocoa and chocolate chips.

 Weetabix Baked with Golden Syrup

 A sweeter form of the Weetabix biscuit which is baked with golden syrup.

 Weetabix Banana

 A banana-flavoured version of Weetabix.

 Weetabix Protein

 A version with added wheat gluten protein granules was introduced in the UK in April 2016, available in three forms, the standard biscuit shapes, as well as regular and chocolate flavour "Crunch" pipe shapes.

 Oatibix

 Oatibix is a breakfast cereal that was introduced in the United Kingdom in August 2006.
 It was invented by Weetabix Limited.
 It is similar to Weetabix, but is based on whole grain oats instead of wheat.

-Related products

-In April 2007, Weetabix Limited also introduced Oatiflakes, which is also released with Raisin, Cranberry and Blackcurrant varieties.

-Oatibix Bites are a smaller "bite-sized" version of Oatibix that can be poured into a bowl, similar to Weetabix Minis, and more like a traditional breakfast cereal.
-It is available as Oatibix Bites, Oatibix Bites with Sultana and Apple and Oatibix Bites with Cranberry varieties.